QUT-Motorsport-Admin/QUTMS_ChassisController_AVR/README.md

 ### What
 What is the system
 ### Why
-Why is it there, whats its main purpose
+Why is it there, what's its main purpose
 ### How
-How dose it work, interact with other systems, whats its responding too, whats its enacting on
+How does it work, interact with other systems, what's it responding to, what's it enacting on
 ### Where
-Where dose it sit in the grand scheme of things, whats its heirachy, where is it physicaly in the car
+Where does it sit in the grand scheme of things, what's its heirachy, where is it physically in the car
 ### Who
 Who are the people that have worked on it over time